HSO712 - Engaging Children in Play Using Directive Approaches

-This on campus intensive is held in the first week of Trimester 2.
+This online intensive is held in 0 Week of Trimester 2.

-Intensive days will be held on Monday 13 July to Thursday 16 July 2020 between 9am and 5pm each day for H706 Master of Child Play Therapy and Graduate Diploma of Therapeutic Child Play students only.
+The intensive will run for three days between 9am and 5pm each day for H605 Graduate Diploma of Therapeutic Child Play and H706 Master of Child Play Therapy students only.
 Dates may be subject to change due to timetabling constraints.

 |In-person attendance requirements||

-Note: Students must attend and participate in face-to-face experiential-based activities at the Geelong Waterfront campus on the scheduled days during the trimester intensive period.
+Note: Students must attend virtually and participate in experiential-based activities online on the scheduled days during the trimester intensive week.
 Students must also undertake 18 hours of virtual clinical supervision across the trimester which will consist of a mixture of individual and group supervision.

-The Faculty of Health Work Integrated Learning Team utilise an online service called ‘Fit2Work’ for police checks, and students will receive an email with instructions on how to apply.
+The Play Therapy courses utilise an online service called 'Fit2Work' for police checks.
+Students will receive an email with instructions on how to apply.
 Students should not apply for a police check until they have received this email from Fit2Work.

 This is a core unit for the Graduate Diploma of Therapeutic Child Play and Master of Child Play Therapy.

 In this unit students will gain the underpinning theoretical knowledge and clinical skills to engage children in play using directive approaches.

-The campus intensive includes specialised training to practice the therapeutic child play skills.
+The virtual intensive includes specialised training to practice the therapeutic child play skills.
 Following the intensive, students will undertake their clinical placement with suitable child referrals and will monitor change through the therapeutic process.